everpay/blog/_posts/2012-12-04-status-page.md

 #### Good developers build, great designers steal

-In the meantime, our designer, Damon, began scouring the web for inspiration.
+In the meantime, our designer, Richard, began scouring the web for inspiration.
 After checking out some amazing designs we found [Heroku's status page](https://status.heroku.com/) and [whipped up a mock](https://github.com/balanced/balanced-api/issues/12) based on that.
 We quickly built our a static HTML version and then sat down to figure out how to get information into the app.

 Internally, we've both leveraged and built a slew of tools.
 All I needed to do was pick and choose from the right tools and write some glue to string everything together.
 Since we couldn't get the HTTP status codes from the ELB we dropped down a level and decided to parse the NGINX logs.
 These almost always correspond with the actual status code the user got so we consider them our authoritative source for deciding if a request succeeded.
 We already log these to a centralized server using [RSYSLOG](http://www.rsyslog.com/), so I already had a data source to draw from.
 Next, I went and brewed a fresh pot of coffee and bestowed it upon [bninja](https://github.com/bninja) for his prescient work in building our log parser, [Slurp](https://github.com/bninja/slurp).
 We wrote a quick Slurp script that read the [HTTP status code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) from each request and then fed them into [Graphite](http://graphite.wikidot.com/) buckets.
 Each bucket was based on service name (`DASHBOARD`, `API`, `JS`) and then response code family (`2xx`, `3xx`, `4xx`, `5xx`, and a special case `timeout` for slow requests).